ntrpi/HowToGetAwayWithMerner/README.md

 ## About

+This project is a marketplace app, something like Facebook Marketplace but without the Facebook.
+We had hoped to add functionality to facilitate bartering, but that proved to be beyond the scope that we could implement in the time we had.

-This project was created using following the MERN tutorial as a model: https://codingthesmartway.com/the-mern-stack-tutorial-building-a-react-crud-application-from-start-to-finish-part-1/
+This project was initially modeled on the app created doing this MERN: https://codingthesmartway.com/the-mern-stack-tutorial-building-a-react-crud-application-from-start-to-finish-part-1/

 It has since been significantly modified.